emqx/neuron-docs/README.md

-# Neuron Documentation
+# Neuron Documentations
-This repository contains all documents for Neuron including operation, dashboard, development and techncial details.
+This repository contains all documents for Neuron including archectecture, use cases, dashboard operation, development and technical details.

 [中文版](./zh_CN/README.md).